bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-9-method-signatures.rst

   {
       public static void chorus(String num)
       {
           System.out.println("The ants go marching " + num
                            + " by " + num + " hurrah, hurrah");
+          System.out.println("The ants go marching " + num
+                           + " by " + num + " hurrah, hurrah");
       }

       public static void verse(String num, String action) {
           System.out.println("The ants go marching " + num + " by " + num);
           System.out.println("The little one stops to " + action);
           System.out.println("And they all go marching down to the ground");
           System.out.println("To get out of the rain, BOOM!
 BOOM!
 BOOM!
 BOOM!\n");
       }

       public static void main(String args[])
       {
           // Call the chorus and verse methods
           // with the correct arguments
           // to print out all three verses above.